zriyansh/signoz.io/docs/instrumentation/overview.md

 **OpenTelemetry** is a single, vendor-agnostic instrumentation library per language with support for both automatic and manual instrumentation.
 It provides open-standard semantic conventions to ensure vendor-agnostic data collection.

 This [guide](https://opentelemetry.io/docs/concepts/instrumenting) introduces the basic concepts of instrumentation using OpenTelemetry.
-Opentelemtry also has an ecosystem of libraries, plugins, integrations, and other useful tools which extend it.
+Opentelemetry also has an ecosystem of libraries, plugins, integrations, and other useful tools which extend it.
 You can find these resources at Otel Registry [here](https://opentelemetry.io/registry/).

 _You can instrument using any open-standard library and SigNoz will be your best observability backend to ingest, analyse and visualize data_